Labour's Vaccine Passport Flip-Flopping Continues

 Ashworth even went so far as to call the plans ‘discriminatory‘ on BBC Breakfast – surely, one would think, a clear sign that Labour plans to oppose the measures…

-Yet two weeks ago on Politics Live (17th March), when asked whether she supported vaccine passports, shadow sport minister Alison McGovern offering an unambiguous “yes” to the idea:
+Yet two weeks ago on Politics Live (17th March), when asked whether she supported vaccine passports, shadow sport minister Alison McGovern offered an unambiguous “yes” to the idea:

 Likewise on The Andrew Marr Show last week, Welsh First Minister Mark Drakeford said ‘there are positive prizes to be won from having a successful vaccine certification scheme’ and that he was prepared to participate ‘on a four-nation basis‘.
 Hardly discriminatory then…